 The use of artificial intelligence creates a dilemma that all companies should be aware of and relate to.

-On the other side of the dilemma, you might lose the motivation of your most important asset – your employees ( and perhaps customers) if you deploy artificial intelligence and other automation technologies as fast and intensive as possible.
+On the other side of the dilemma, you might lose the motivation of your most important asset – your employees ( and perhaps customers) if you deploy artificial intelligence and other automation technologies as fast and intensively as possible.

 Last month we conducted a survey for an airport lounge, that has just implemented automatic boarding card scanners for its guests instead of being greeted by a human being from that particular airline.
 The airline implemented the automatic scanning of boarding cards to save money on having people sitting at the welcome desk.

 We interviewed 600 passengers over 2 days.
-78% of passengers would rather talk to a human being, and even wait a few minutes rather than scanning their boarding card themselves in order to get access to the lounge.
+78% of passengers would rather talk to a human being, and even wait a few minutes rather than scan their boarding card themselves in order to get access to the lounge.
 It is because human interaction is fundamental to our well-being as human beings.
 As human interaction is becoming seldom in many places we value it even more.
 This is probably why 65% of the passengers we interviewed stated that the automated registration of them when entering the lounge will have a negative impact on their overall rating of the airline.

 Previously we have seen similar figures when companies are trying to replace inbound call centres with automated solutions.